ElektraInitiative/libelektra/doc/Git.md

 git config merge.ff false
 ```

-This ensures that git will always create a merge commit, when you are trying to merge
+This ensures that Git will always create a merge commit, when you are trying to merge.

 Also ensure that you have your username and e-mail configured, so your work can be attributed to you: